 - A written essay of a minimum of 250 words describing the reason for pursuing an advanced degree in nursing.

 - Entrance Interview (Students will be accepted based on their qualifications, merits, professional experiences, and contributions to the nursing profession).

 - Computer knowledge of Microsoft Office Word, Excel, and PowerPoint is required for online classes.

-The MSN program will accept MSN credits from another regionally accredited institution.
-The applicants must submit original transcripts from the previous institutions.
-The Vice-President of Academic Affairs and the Director of Nursing will render evaluation of submitted transcripts with the number of credits accepted.
+The MSN program will accept up to 6 graduate credit hours from another regionally accredited institution and programmatically accredited nursing program.
+The applicants must submit original transcripts from their previous institutions.
+The Vice President of Academic Affairs and the Director of the MSN program will render an evaluation of submitted transcripts with the number of credits accepted.